HomeBlogsGuide for merchants06 Types of Affiliate Fraud and How to Prevent It?

 3. Bundled Software: Sometimes, when you download free software, it comes bundled with unwanted programs that can add tracking cookies to your device.

-You are a Shopify merchant exploring affiliate marketing?
+Are you a Shopify merchant exploring affiliate marketing?

 2. Click Fraud